- Things To Check Before Buying A Rolex Watch

 While we would opt for leaving the 1908 away from the seas and keeping it solely for a bit of me time in the shower, they are still capable of dealing with a low level of water.
 However, watches like the Submariner are perfect diving companions.

-They stringently test their watches in order to ensure an impeccable level of water resistance.
-However, If your edition is fake, there is next to no chance that the creators will have the skill to ensure the same ratings as the genuine brand.
-Why would you want even one of the commonly produced fake dive watches like a counterfeit Deepsea that is incapable of being worn in water?
+They stringently test their watches in order to ensure the impeccable level of water resistance.
+However, if your timepiece is a fake Rolex, there is next to no chance that the creators will have the skill to ensure the same ratings as the genuine brand.

-If you want to have it checked, we recommend you send it to a reputable professional who can perform a water pressure test.
-If your piece fails, we hate to be the bearer of bad news but you are in possession of a fake.
+If you want to have it checked, we recommend you send it in to a reputable professional who can perform a water pressure test.
+If your piece fails, we hate to be the bearer of bad news but it is not the genuine article.
 No matter what you paid for it, it can be a scary time for some owners.

-That being said, sometimes genuine older models which have technical faults may fail, so if your model is vintage, bear that in mind before discarding it
+That being said, sometimes genuine older models which have a technical fault may fail, so if your model is vintage, bear that in mind before discarding it.

 What Is The True Weight Of Your Rolex?